yedivanseven/CheckerPy/README.md

 out = AllStr.o(NonEmpty).o(JustList)(inp, 'placeholders')
 ```
 Not only is the `name` argument piped through the whole chain, but also all
-other keyword arguments we have encountered so far are piped through in the
+other keyword arguments you have encountered so far are piped through in the
 same way.
 Calling, for example,
 ```python
 from checkerpy.validators.all import AllLimited